Preparing for Work

 - Liberal Education and Professional Skills Certificate: A certificate in Liberal Education and Professional Skills (LEPS) provides students with declared liberal arts and interdisciplinary majors an opportunity to develop workplace-related skills, knowledge, and competencies beyond those they already acquire in the coursework toward their degree.
 Additionally, the program’s curriculum encourages students to reflect on career paths in light of their liberal education and synthesize newly acquired professional skills in an applied, problem-solving context.

-- SAP Certification Academy (2 week academy); overview of the most important modules in SAP ERP, preparing them to support business processes across the organization.
-In addition to the knowledge they gain, participants also demonstrate their interest in and aptitude for working with SAP or other ERP systems, making them great candidates for entry-level employment.
+- SAP Certification Academy (2 week academy): An overview of the most important modules in SAP® ERP, preparing participants to support business processes across the organization.
+In addition to the knowledge they gain, participants also demonstrate their interest in and aptitude for working with SAP® or other ERP systems, making them great candidates for entry-level employment.

-- GIS Certificate: The certificate in GIS (13 hours minimum) provides relevant and emerging technical skills for professional career advancement with immediate applications in the workplace.
+- GIS & Technology Certificate: The certificate in GIS (13 hours minimum) provides relevant and emerging technical skills for professional career advancement with immediate applications in the workplace like ESRI ArcGIS, Business Analyst, TerrSet, and ERDAS Imagine.
 The program is designed for students from traditional science programs seeking technical skills for use in various industries.

 - Green Chemistry Certificate: A certificate in Green Chemistry will be a strong curricular addition to the degrees offered at GVSU.
 This 13-14 credit hour Certificate in Green Chemistry provides students at Grand Valley State University with a foundational knowledge of green, benign chemistry and its principles.
 This certificate can be completed in one calendar year, if all prerequisites were completed previously.